Max McCormick: Playing career

 McCormick turned professional in 2014 with the Binghamton Senators of the American Hockey League (AHL).
 McCormick made his NHL debut on October 25, 2015 with Ottawa in a 4–1 defeat to the Arizona Coyotes.

 On February 6, 2019, McCormick was traded to the Colorado Avalanche in exchange for J.C.
 Beaudin.
 He was immediately assigned to the team's American League affiliate, the Colorado Eagles.
-McCormick played out the remainder of the 2018–19 season with the Eagles, adding 8 points in 25 regular season games.
-Helping the Eagles to the 2019 Calder Cup playoffs, he made two post-season appearances.
+McCormick played out the remainder of the 2018–19 season with the Eagles, adding 8 points in 25 regular season games and making two post-season appearances in the 2019 Calder Cup playoffs.